Annual School Report

 IB Environmental Systems and Societies

-Students successfully completed IAs in field studies which is a big undertaking as most students had never conducted field studies before.
-It was impressive how they problem-solved to measure things such as soil pH and nutrients, plant biodiversity, lichen as indicators of air pollution, and other topics.
+- Students successfully completed IAs in field studies which is a big undertaking as most students had never conducted field studies before.
+It was impressive how they problem solved to measure things such as soil pH and nutrients, plant biodiversity, lichen as indicators of air pollution, and other topics.

 IB Physics

-46 of 51 students took the IB Physics HL exam this year.
+- 46 of 48 2nd year students took the IB Physics HL exam this year.

 IB Sports, Exercise, and Health Science

-Our IB SEHS class completed the year with 9 students completing the testing.
+- Our IB SEHS class completed the year with 11 students completing the testing.

 Lab Methods